35 Shaftesbury Street,

 By 1947, another change of ownership returned the Regal Cinema name.
 Operated by Constellation Cinemas which also operated the Plaza Lyndhurst, in the nearby New Forest, both very much small town cinemas.

 By 1963, it was operated by Haggar’s Cinemas Ltd., and they are still listed as operators in the 1966 edition of Kine Yearbook, possible closing in late-1965.
-The exact closure date is not known, but from 1966 until the present day it has been used by Branksome Pottery, to manufacture and sell their own special brand of porcelain tableware.
+The exact closure date is not known, but from 1966 until the early-2010’s it was used by Branksome Pottery, to manufacture and sell their own special brand of porcelain tableware.

 Just login to your account and subscribe to this theater